lyne-design-system/lyne/README.md

 </h1>

 > Lyne is an open source Design System built by SBB–CFF-FFS.
 This is the entry
-> point into the Lyne Design System.
+> point for the Lyne Design System.